adm-bjmn/task_manager/README.md

 Once the user has finished the program can be closed from the main menu by typing exit.

-_This program was made by adm.bjmn as part of a coding course provided by Hyperion Dev._
+_This program was made by adm.bjmn.